 - Lifetime supporter of various organizations.

 - Spent three full years in the field after retirement.

 Once an African, always an African.
 I returned to the bush in 2012 to help full-time with nature conservation.
 Using my primary skills of Information Technology, developing software apps and several websites.
 Physically walking more than 5000km, over a three year period, into the wild.
 Working both online and in the field, I believe sophisticated technology is the best weapon to combat poaching.
 My projects also include addressing the plight of zoo and circus and animals.

 Always a fan of technology, I built my first little crystal radio set at the age 7.
 My father was an electronics technician and I learned a lot from being his under-aged apprentice.
 By age 10, I was building and selling circuit boards for disco lighting and CB radio sets.
 My military service was done primarily as a communications centre instructor.
-First exposure to the Internet was in 1982, sending Morse code over packet radio on VHF & UHF around the globe.
-Using the AX.25 protocol and AMPRNet opened a world via bulletin boards.
-I was hooked.
+First exposure to the Internet was in 1981, sending Morse code over packet radio on VHF & UHF around the globe.
+Discovering the AX.25 protocol and AMPRNet opened a wonderful world via bulletin boards.
+I was totally hooked.
 This is my IT journey…

 - Various VHF & HF radio sets.